plone/training/docs/mastering-plone/add-ons.md

 We start with the scenario of Plone for both backend and frontend.
 So we use a classic Plone setup without Volto and with the huge repertoire of classic Plone add-ons.
 This is still be an option in particular as the number of Volto add-ons is just on the way to catch up on all the features and posibilites of Plone add-ons.

-Chapter {ref}`volto-addon-label` explains how to apply one of the awsome Volto add-ons for enhancing editor experience, adding features like displaying data as charts, searching with a faceted navigation and a lot more.
+Chapter {ref}`volto-addon-label` explains how to apply one of the awesome Volto add-ons for enhancing editor experience, adding features like displaying data as charts, searching with a faceted navigation and a lot more.

 (add-ons-notable-label)=